Birth control: Birth control movement

 The birth control movement developed during the 19th and early 20th centuries.
 The Malthusian League, based on the ideas of Thomas Malthus, was established in 1877 in the United Kingdom to educate the public about the importance of family planning and to advocate for getting rid of penalties for promoting birth control.
 It was founded during the "Knowlton trial" of Annie Besant and Charles Bradlaugh, who were prosecuted for publishing on various methods of birth control.

-In the United States, Margaret Sanger and Otto Bobsein popularized the phrase "birth control" in 1914.
+In the United States, Margaret Sanger and Otto Bobsein popularised the phrase "birth control" in 1914.
 Sanger primarily advocated for birth control on the idea that it would prevent women from seeking unsafe abortions, but during her lifetime, she began to campaign for it on the grounds that it would reduce mental and physical defects.
 She was mainly active in the United States but had gained an international reputation by the 1930s.
 At the time, under the Comstock Law, distribution of birth control information was illegal.
 She jumped bail in 1914 after her arrest for distributing birth control information and left the United States for the United Kingdom.
 In the U.K., Sanger, influenced by Havelock Ellis, further developed her arguments for birth control.
-She believed women needed to enjoy sex without fearing a pregnancy.
+She believed women needed to enjoy sex without fearing pregnancy.
 During her time abroad, Sanger also saw a more flexible diaphragm in a Dutch clinic, which she thought was a better form of contraceptive.
 Once Sanger returned to the United States, she established a short-lived birth-control clinic with the help of her sister, Ethel Bryne, based in the Brownville section of Brooklyn, New York in 1916.
 It was shut down after eleven days and resulted in her arrest.
 The publicity surrounding the arrest, trial, and appeal sparked birth control activism across the United States.
 Besides her sister, Sanger was helped in the movement by her first husband, William Sanger, who distributed copies of "Family Limitation."
 Sanger's second husband, James Noah H. Slee, would later become involved in the movement, acting as its main funder.
 Sanger also contributed to the funding of research into hormonal contraceptives in the 1950s.
 She helped fund research by John Rock and biologist Gregory Pincus that resulted in the first hormonal contraceptive pill, later called Enovid.
 The first human trials of the pill were done on patients in the Worcester State Psychiatric Hospital, after which clinical testing was done in Puerto Rico before Enovid was approved for use in the U.S..
 The people participating in these trials were not fully informed of the medical implications of the pill and often had minimal to no other family planning options.
 The newly approved birth control method was not made available to the participants after the trials, and contraceptives are still not widely accessible in Puerto Rico.